top of page

 Intermittent Fasting and Menopause: Benefits, Risks, and How to Do It Safely

-But is it a smart strategy — or added stress on an already changing body?
+But is it a smart metabolic reset - or added stress on an already changing body?

-This guide breaks down the science, benefits, risks, and best approach to intermittent fasting in menopause, so you can decide if it fits your lifestyle and health goals.
+This guide breaks down the science, potential benefits, risks, and the safest way to approach intermittent fasting in menopause so you can decide whether it fits your lifestyle and health goals.

 Middle age woman enjoying healthy meal